errata-ai/vale.sh/content/en/docs/integrations/guide/index.md

 toc: true
 ---

 Vale can provide JSON output that extensions can use.
-How you get this output can depend on if you use Vale server or CLI.

-## With Vale CLI

-Your extension should call the Vale CLI binary, which the user of your plugin needs to have installed, setting the output to `JSON` mode, along with any other arguments.
+Your extension should call the Vale CLI, which the user of your plugin needs to have installed, setting the output to `JSON` mode, along with any other arguments.

 ```shell
 vale --output JSON {path/file}
 ```

 Look at how the VSCode extension uses the [`buildCommand`](https://github.com/errata-ai/vale-vscode/blob/78cd80ff5bcc043f51aa22126997c4e86e5b13fd/src/features/vsUtils.ts#L290) method to create [a reusable command the extension can call](https://github.com/errata-ai/vale-vscode/blob/78cd80ff5bcc043f51aa22126997c4e86e5b13fd/src/features/vsProvider.ts#L97) with a variety of parameters.

-## With Vale Server

-Your extension should call the Vale server `/vale` endpoint, which the user of your plugin needs to have installed.

-_<http://localhost:7777/vale>_ with the text to lint in the `text` parameter and `format` as the file extension of the file to check, including the leading ".".

-The VSCode extension does something similar, creating a [`postString`](https://github.com/errata-ai/vale-vscode/blob/dbdb13bdf05c3ca8562a3f181c07fcb609ea9793/src/features/vsUtils.ts#L238) method that handles creating the request and response to the endpoint, [that the extension calls](https://github.com/errata-ai/vale-vscode/blob/78cd80ff5bcc043f51aa22126997c4e86e5b13fd/src/features/vsProvider.ts#L44) when needed.

 ## JSON output of checks